OpenAddressesUK/theodolite/app/views/static/about/docs.md

 <h2 id='distiller'>The Distiller software module</h2>
 The Distiller module 'distills' the raw database into the best possible consistent set of addresses we can produce at the moment of execution.

 For Alpha, this mainly means identifying duplicates.
-For example data from Companies House can include more than one company are registered at the same addresses.
+For example data from Companies House can include more than one company registered at the same addresses.

 In Beta the Distiller's role will become much more substantial.
 It will detect misspellings and alternative spellings; manage contradicting sources for the same addresses; calculate rigorous statistical confidence in each address; define the provenance record for the derived address data accordingly; and possibly even do cross-ETL inference.
-For example, can we infer the existence of an address from the presumed existence of other addresses submitted by different ETL modules and what level of confidence should be placed on it?
+For example, can we infer the existence of an address from the existence of other addresses submitted by different ETL modules and what level of confidence should be placed on it?

 The Distiller is also responsible for creating unique identifiers for each unique component of all known addresses so that they can be referenced in a linked data fashion and published accordingly.